Know your customer: Requirements

+KYC encompasses a set of practices to verify business clients.
+These include verification of registration credentials, location, the UBOs (Ultimate Beneficial Owners) of that business client, etc. Also, the business client is screened against blacklists and grey lists to check if they are in involved in any sort of criminal activity, e.g. money laundering, terrorist financing or corruption.
+KYC is significant in identifying fake business entities and shell companies.

-In the United States, the Financial Industry Regulatory Authority (FINRA) Rule 2090 states that financial institutions must use reasonable diligence to identify and retain the identity of every customer and every person acting on behalf of those customers.
+The main categories of Know-Your-Customer requirements of CDD, along with the need for additional checks for high risk clients have been set out in the United States in the Financial Industry Regulatory Authority (FINRA) Rule 2090, which states that financial institutions must use reasonable diligence to identify and retain the identity of every customer and every person acting on behalf of those customers.
 In enforcing this rule, these organizations are expected to collect all information essential to knowing their customers.
-Information deemed necessary for enforcing Know Your Customer Requirements include the Customer Identification Program (CIP), Customer Due Diligence (CDD), and Enhanced Due Diligence (EDD).
+Information deemed necessary for enforcing know your customer requirements include the Customer Identification Program (CIP), Customer Due Diligence (CDD), and Enhanced Due Diligence (EDD).
+To fulfill the requirements set out by FinCEN in the 2016 CDD Rule, these checks should be supported by an on-going monitoring programme.

-Customer Identification Program
+Customer Identification Program (CIP)

+An AML/CFT Customer Identification Program (CIP) is a legally mandated framework requiring financial institutions to verify the identity of any person or entity opening a new account.
+It is the foundation on which the broader KYC framework, to prevent money laundering and terrorist financing, is built.
+It ensures that regulated entities can identify and verify their customers before granting them access to the global financing system.

-Section 326 of the USA Patriot Act requires banks and other financial institutions to have a Customer Identification Program (CIP).
-This act requires financial institutions to at minimum, verify the identity of anyone looking to open an account, maintain records of this information, and verify if this person is on the list of known or suspected terrorists that financial institutions are provided by the U.S government.
+In the USA, section 326 of the USA Patriot Act requires banks and other financial institutions to have a CIP.
+This act requires financial institutions to, as a minimum, verify the identity of anyone looking to open an account, maintain records of this information, and verify if this person is on the list of known or suspected terrorists that financial institutions are provided by the U.S government.
 Financial institutions must collect four pieces of identifying information about its customers including: